Lie algebra homology with coefficients tensor products of the adjoint representation in relative polynomial degree 2: Introduction

 Theorem \ref{THM} is straightforward for $r\in \{0, 1, 2\}$.
-The case $r=3$ is established in Section \ref{sect:case_r3}.
-(This case was already known by computer calculation, for example as a consequence of calculations in \cite{MR4799912}; it is established here by hand.)
+The case $r=3$ is a technical calculation that is postponed until Section \ref{sect:case_r3}.
+(This case was already known by computer calculation, for example as a consequence of calculations in \cite{MR4799912}; here it is established by hand.)
 These cases serve as the initial steps for the inductive proof that is given in Section \ref{sect:main}.

 A consequence of Theorem \ref{THM} is:

 \begin{COR} Gadish and Hainaut's conjecture \cite[Conjecture 6.7]{MR4799912} holds. \end{COR}

 Let us outline how Corollary \ref{COR:GH} follows from Theorem \ref{THM}.
 Gadish and Hainaut's conjecture is stated in terms of a bimodule that they denote $\Phi^1 [r+2, r]$ (using the indexing $r$ compatible with that of Theorem \ref{THM}).
 Their conjecture asserts that there is an isomorphism of $\sym_{r+2}\times \sym_r$-modules